dssg/mlforpublicpolicylab/README.md

     explore and how do you design a hyperparameter grid?

-    On Wednesday, we’ll continue our group check-ins and on Thursday, you’ll time to work with your project group.
+    On Wednesday, we’ll continue our group check-ins and on Thursday, you’ll have time to work with your project group.

     Required Readings: